 The Word Document field type requires Microsoft Internet Explorer 6 or higher.
+For instructions to configure Internet Explorer, see the Internet Explorer Configuration Guide.

 You can set the value attribute of the /configuration/sitecore/settings/setting element in web.config with name WordField.InlineEditing.Width to control the width of the editor.
 You can set the value attribute of the /configuration/sitecore/settings/setting element in web.config with name WordField.InlineEditing.Height to control the height of the editor.
+You can set the value attribute of the /configuration/sitecore/settings/setting element in web.config with name WordField.InlineEditing.Padding to control the padding of the editor.